obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Make viewport scroll to scroll_wanted over time
+    + Don't wait for events when there's animation to do
+    + Implement a debug panel and display frame number there
 + Switch editors by ctrl+alt+arrow
 + Only process events we care about
 + Add cursors to editors and implement editing